franlol/webdeb-init-tree/README.md

 # WiT - Web-development Initial Tree
-Script to create a simple initial tree folders for the web development
+Script to create a boilerplate for web development

 Get your project folder structure with a single command